hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 cell1 <- Cells(seurat_integrated)[1]
 cell2 <- Cells(seurat_integrated)[2]

-# Here we can see th emetadata for the first two cells in teh dataset
+# Here we can see the metadata for the first two cells in the dataset
 # We are comparing "Activated T cell" vs "CD14+ monocytes" (so they should be very different)
 seurat_integrated@meta.data %>% subset(cells %in% c(cell1, cell2)) %>% select(sample, celltype)
 ```